Chechen language: History

+The Chechen diaspora in Jordan, Turkey, and Syria is fluent but generally not literate in Chechen except for individuals who have made efforts to learn the writing system.
+The Cyrillic alphabet is not generally known in these countries, and thus for Jordan and Syria, they mostly use the Arabic alphabet, while in Turkey they use the Latin alphabet.

 Classification

-Chechen is a Northeast Caucasian language.
+Chechen is the most-spoken Northeast Caucasian language.
 Together with the closely related Ingush, with which there exists a large degree of mutual intelligibility and shared vocabulary, it forms the Vainakh branch.

 Dialects

-There are a number of Chechen dialects: Ehki, Chantish, Chebarloish, Malkhish, Nokhchmakhkakhoish, Orstkhoish, Sharoish, Shuotoish, Terloish, Itum-Qalish and Himoish.
-The Kisti dialect of Georgia is not easily understood by northern Chechens without a few days' practice.
-One difference in pronunciation is that Kisti aspirated consonants remain aspirated when they are doubled (fortis) or after /s/, but they then lose their aspiration in other dialects.
+There are a number of Chechen dialects: Aukh, Chebarloish, Malkhish, Nokhchmakhkakhoish, Orstkhoish, Sharoish, Shuotoish, Terloish, Itum-Qalish and Himoish.

 Dialects of Chechen can be classified by their geographic position within the Chechen Republic.
 The dialects of the northern lowlands are often referred to as "Oharoy muott" (literally "lowlander's language") and the dialect of the southern mountain tribes is known as "Laamaroy muott" (lit. "mountainer's language").
 Oharoy muott forms the basis for much of the standard and literary Chechen language, which can largely be traced to the regional dialects of Urus-Martan and contemporary Grozny.
 Laamaroy dialects include Chebarloish, Sharoish, Itum-Qalish, Kisti, and Himoish.
 Until recently, however, Himoy was undocumented and was considered a branch of Sharoish, as many dialects are also used as the basis of intertribal (teip) communication within a larger Chechen "tukkhum".
 Laamaroy dialects such as Sharoish, Himoish and Chebarloish are more conservative and retain many features from Proto-Chechen.
 For instance, many of these dialects lack a number of vowels found in the standard language which were a result of long-distance assimilation between vowel sounds.
-Additionally, the Himoy dialect preserves word-final, post-tonic vowels as a schwa [ə], indicating Laamaroy and Ohwaroy dialects were already separate at the time that Oharoy dialects were undergoing assimilation.
+Additionally, the Himoy dialect preserves word-final, post-tonic vowels as a schwa [ə].

+Literary Chechen is based on Plains Chechen, spoken around Grozny and Urus-Martan.

 Geographic distribution

-According to the Russian Census of 2010, 1,350,000 people reported being able to speak Chechen in Russia.
+According to the Russian Census of 2020, 1,490,000 people reported being able to speak Chechen in Russia.